Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 Nonetheless, you still have to take safety precautions to keep up to date with your site security.

-Having a secure password, hidden or changed admin URL, and installing all the themes and plugins to its latest versions (from authentic sources) are some of the WordPress security best practices.
+Having a secure password, hidden or changed admin URL, and installing all the themes and plugins to their latest versions (from authentic sources) are some of the WordPress security best practices.

 Initially, you can try out the free version of the plugins.
 Once you find the one that suits you the best you can consider upgrading it to their premium plan.